 Senior research scientists generally lead project teams composed of other scientists, laboratory technicians, and research associates.
-In addition to overseeing research and development activities, these scientists may need to perform certain administrative functions, like applying for grants or training new hires.
-These roles often require either a master's or doctoral degree.
+In addition to overseeing research and development activities, these scientists may need to perform certain administrative functions, such as applying for grants or training new hires.
+These roles often require a master's or doctoral degree.

 Doctoral Degree in Biotechnology

-To teach or conduct biotechnology research, you must first earn a doctoral degree.
+To teach or conduct biotechnology research, you typically need to earn a doctoral degree.
 You may also need a doctorate to qualify for senior leadership or scientific roles.

-With support from their faculty advisor, doctoral candidates create a dissertation proposal, conduct original research, and summarize their methodology and findings in a written document, usually 100-200 pages in length.
+With support from their faculty advisor, doctoral candidates create a dissertation proposal, conduct original research, and summarize their methodology and findings in a written document that is usually 100-200 pages in length.
 Candidates must then defend their dissertation before a faculty committee to earn their doctorate.

 - Director, Product Development

-Product development directors hold broad responsibility for the invention, design, manufacture, and launch of new products.
+Product development directors are responsible for the invention, design, manufacture, and launch of new products.
 At a biotechnology company, for example, a director may oversee the development of a neural interface that allows individuals to better control prosthetic limbs.
 An advanced degree can give you a competitive edge when applying for this kind of leadership post.

 Professors teach students and conduct research at colleges and universities.
-They may also undertake certain administrative duties, such as chairing a biology department, reviewing student admission cases, and participating in the faculty search process.
-While you may serve as a professor at a community college with just a master's, most of these positions require a doctorate.
+They may also undertake certain administrative duties, such as chairing a biology department, reviewing student applications, and participating in the faculty search process.
+While you can sometimes serve as a professor at a community college with just a master's, most of these positions require a doctorate.

 - Medical Scientist